Beside the Mountain

 Brown muffins from whole wheat flour, with rhubarb and brown sugar on top, baked and in a muffins tin with cutting board with chopped rhubarb.

-Like this post for rhubarb banana muffins?
-Let me know down below the recipe!
+🍌 Like this rhubarb banana muffin recipe?
+Let me know below the recipe!
 And give this recipe a star rating.
-I love hearing from you, and it helps others making this recipe!
+I love hearing from you, and it helps others find and make this recipe!

 Brown muffin with pink rhubarb and brown sugar on top, sitting in a muffin tray.